rtaormina/MATLAB_ExtraTrees/README.md

 A MATLAB toolbox that uses MATLAB_ExtraTrees to implement the IIS technique can be found at https://github.com/stefano-galelli/MATLAB_IterativeInputSelection

+!!!
+This software requires the MATLAB Statistical Toolbox.
+Soon it will be changed so that only the core MATLAB module will be
+    needed for the execution !!!

 Copyright 2014 Riccardo Taormina
 Ph.D.
 Student, Hong Kong Polytechnic University
 riccardo.taormina@gmail.com